JP Morgan Chase mpany : Fed Bars Former JPMorgan Subsidiary Executive Over Referral Hiring Scheme | MarketScreener

 The Fed in 2017 first sought a permanent ban against Mr. Fletcher.
 It also sought a civil penalty of $500,000 from Mr. Fletcher, which wasn't part of the settlement announced Thursday.

-A lawyer for Mr. Fletcher declined to comment and JPMorgan didn't immediately respond to a request for comment.
+A lawyer for Mr. Fletcher declined to comment.
+JPMorgan also declined to comment.

 Write to Mengqi Sun at mengqi.sun@wsj.com